apache/nuttx/boards/xtensa/esp32/esp32-devkitc/README.txt

 ===============

   ESP32 has 3 WDTs.
 2 MWDTS from the Timers Module and 1 RWDT from the RTC Module (Currently not supported yet).
-They're acessible as character drivers, The configuration along with a guidance on how to run the example and the description of the application level interface can be found here:
+They're accessible as character drivers, The configuration along with a guidance on how to run the example and the description of the application level interface can be found here: